Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 Equivalently, $P(\text{hallucination} \mid L)$ is U-shaped in $L$, minimized when $K_{\text{available}}(L)\approx K_{\text{reconstruct}}(r)$ (Sec.
 4.5).

 Regime clarification: Prediction 5 describes the right branch of this U-curve (crowding regime, $L \gg L^*$).
-The left branch ($L \ll L^*$) reflects insufficient content constraints—the model lacks information to ground its output.
+The left branch ($L \ll L^*$) reflects insufficient content constraints; the model lacks information to ground its output.
 This prediction unifies both failure modes.

 **Prediction 19 (Geometry‑Aligned Warm‑Start).**
 Pretraining or initialization that aligns internal representations to the universal manifold $\mathcal{M}_{\text{universal}}$ (via CCA/Procrustes losses or teacher features) reduces sample complexity and speeds convergence.
 Let $\tau$ be a target accuracy threshold and $t(\tau)$ be the number of training steps required to reach it: